shshaw/Splitting/docs/guide.md

 Included in the package are two small stylesheets of recommended CSS that will make text and grid based effects much easier.
 These styles are non-essential, but provide a lot of value.

-- `splitting.css` provides many extra CSS Variables that help power advanced animations, especially for text.
+- `splitting.css` provides many extra CSS Variables and psuedo elements that help power advanced animations, especially for text.
-- `splitting-cells.css` contain a lot of basic setup styles for cell/grid based effects you'd otherwise need to implement yourself.
+- `splitting-cells.css` contain the basic setup styles for cell/grid based effects you'd otherwise need to implement yourself.

 ## Basic Usage

 Splitting is a library designed to split (section off) an element in a variety of ways, most often utilizing a series of `<span>`s populated with CSS variables and data attributes that empower you to build all kinds of animations, transitions and interactions.

-### How

 Splitting can be called without any parameters to automatically split all elements with `data-splitting` attributes by the default of [`chars`](#chars) which wraps the element's text in `<span>`s with relevant CSS vars.